werelax/solipsist-js/README.md

 ```

-When you launch a POST request, all the parameters are available inside `req.params`:
+When you launch a POST request, all the data fields are available inside the `req.params` object:

 ```javascript